#RiskyBusiness Coal Finance Campaign

 From Indonesia: likely Adaro Energy or Buma (both coal companies)

-Of these 6, there are 4 with presences in Australia, including offices and/or social media and staff and one online.
+Of these 6, there are 4 with a presence in Australia, including offices and/or social media and staff.
 This means, we will focus our energy on these companies:

 Coal can broadly be divided into two categories - thermal coal, which is used to generate electricity, and metallurgical coal (also referred to as coking coal), used in steel production.